lacchain/lacchain-cli/README.md

 1. **cmd** contains the commands
 2. **lib** contains most of the code
 4. **business** contains business logic that will be consume by APIs
-5. **models** conatins data models of requests and responses of APIs
+5. **model** conatins data models of requests and responses of APIs
 7. **util** contains util functions about files and ethereum address

 ## Install